-2006-07: Appeared in one playoff game with the Spokane Chiefs.
+2006-07: Darcy Kuemper appeared in one playoff game with the Spokane Chiefs.
 Spent the year in midget AAA with the Saskatoon Blazers, where he earned all-star honors.

 2007-08: Kuemper was acquired by the Red Deer Rebels from the Chiefs, but did not appear in any WHL games.

 2008-09: In his first full WHL season, Kuemper won the starting job with the Rebels.
 In 55 games, he earned a 2.96 goals-against average while logging a .898 save percentage and record of 21-25-1-7.